TheMisinformationGame/MisinformationGame/config/README.md

 ### Firebase Configuration

-Your Firebase configuration object should be entered into **firebase-config.js** so that the application can link to your own Firebase backend.
+Your Firebase configuration object should be entered into [firebase-config.js](firebase-config.js) so that the application can link to your Firebase backend.